Prescribed Burning

 Figure 4.
 A mature Redberry juniper tree burns during a summer prescribed burn in the Edwards Plateau in West Central Texas.

 Another option to achieve intense fire effects is to accumulate more fuel prior to burning.
 Consistent and heavy fine fuel loads will ensure appropriate amounts of consumption.
 Accumulated fuel loads will also increase the potential for fire to climb into ladder fuels that are adjacent to tree canopies.
-Achieving consumption and scorch height goals and objectives can be done in two ways.
-One option is to defer grazing before burning in order to accumulate increased fine fuel.
-The more arid the environment, the longer the deferment period in order to achieve appropriate fine fuel loads.
-Another option is to change livestock grazing patterns to accumulate more fuels in certain areas of the pasture.
 Patch burning can be an effective tool to achieve a heterogeneous landscape that optimizes plant species diversity.

 Prescribed fire for livestock production